C-Mierez/lumia/README.md

 - [ ] Make admin-made Categories for homepage filters.
 Make user-made Tags for videos
     - [ ] Keep track of the amount a times a Tag is used on videos (Increment and Decrement accordingly in db table).
 Use this metric to show the most popular tags as a search filter.
+- [ ] Clean up Modal implementation with a reusable hook for managing modal state.

 ---